Jun

 • Raising Awareness: One big reason we're all about World Brain Tumor Day is its role in shining a spotlight on brain tumors.
 Let's face it, not everyone knows the ins and outs of what brain tumors entail, from the headaches and vision problems right down to the more serious stuff like seizures.
 This day gets people talking, sharing stories, and spreading the word, which is crucial for early detection and support.

 • Supporting Advances in Treatment: This day isn't just about talk; it's a call to action for pushing the envelope on research and treatments.
-Back in the day, options were pretty limited, but thanks to advancements in technology and medicine, there's hope on the horizon.
+Back in the day, options were pretty limited, but thanks to advancements in technology and medicine, including AI detection that assists clinicians in identifying tumors earlier through imaging analysis, there is hope on the horizon.
 Celebrating this day highlights the progress made and the journey ahead, encouraging donations and funding for cutting-edge research that could one day make brain tumors a thing of the past.

 • Community and Solidarity: Lastly, World Brain Tumor Day brings folks together, creating a community of support for those affected.
 Whether you're a survivor, currently battling, or know someone who is, this day reminds us that no one has to face this challenge alone.
 It's about sharing experiences, offering a shoulder to lean on, and standing united in the fight against brain tumors.